FriendUPCloud/friendup/Readme.md

 Prior to installation, check that 'bash', or a compatible shell is installed on your machine.

 Just clone this repository, run the install.sh script and follow the on screen instructions.
-This script should run on most modern linux distributions.
-Post to the Developer Community if you run into any problems here.
+This script should run on most modern Linux distributions.
+Post to the [Developer Community](https://developers.friendup.cloud/) if you run into any problems here.

 The below script has been tested on Ubuntu 16.
 You might need to install MySQL or MariaDB first.